Tutorial: Web Testing (JavaScript)¶

 SeS('Amsterdam').GetInnerText();

-by itself does not do anything, it just gets the text.
+by itself does nothing; it merely gets the text.

 function from the Tester